University of Canberra Vice-Chancellor's International Poetry Prize

 Every Prize entrant is fully responsible for the consequences that arise from providing false or misleading information.
 Any poem that is submitted under a false name, or is accompanied by false information, will be automatically disqualified from the Prize.

 Number of entries permitted

-Poems selected for longlist will receive AUD$50 per poem upon publication in the Prize Longlist Anthology (see below), excluding the winner and runner-up.
+All poems selected for the longlist will also be published in the 2018 Prize Anthology in print and online.
+All published entrants, excluding the winner and runner-up, will receive AUD$50 per poem upon publication.
 Correct bank details will be required within 30 days of notification to receive payment.

 Open, close and judging

 Poems may be submitted from 2 December 2017 until 30 June 2018, 23:59 GMT.

 The Longlist will be published on the University of Canberra website by 31 August 2018, and prize-winners will be notified prior to the Prize announcement.
 The Prize announcement will be on or before 30 September 2018.

 Any poem that is determined by the judges to be plagiarised will be disqualified from the Prize and the author of that poem will be permanently disqualified from entering the Prize in the future.

 Entry fees will not be refunded under any circumstances.